Letting Go Of The Past

 Anxiety can be a powerful teacher.
 No matter what happens in our lives, good, or bad, there is a lesson to be learned.
 Right after the occurrence of a bad situation may not be the best time to try and figure out what we were supposed to learn from it.
 However, as time passes and we have had a chance to process what occurred, we may see that things that we thought were bad, actually turned out to be good for us, and we can move forward.

 24. Go outside and play

 Playing outside is not just for children.
 Adults also benefit from spending time outside.
 Nature can be an excellent therapist.
 Whether it’s a walk in the park, a walk along the beach, or a hike in the mountains, it will be good for the soul.
 Being in nature can help us forget the pain or gain a new perspective.
 Feel the fresh air and become rejuvenated.
 Let go of the pain by going outside to play.

 We can’t take care of just one part of our bodies.
 As we focus on our pain of the past, we can easily overlook the obvious things that we neglect.
 We may not want to admit it, but we often ignore our bodies by eating poorly.
 When we eat a healthier diet, it affects our minds to help us think more clearly, which could lead to letting go of the past pain.

 26. Learn to rest

-The memories of the past could cause them to experience anxiety or have nightmares.
+Memories of the past can cause us to experience anxiety or have nightmares.
 Not getting a good night sleep can have other health consequences.
 If there are unresolved issues from the past, we should seek counselling from a professional to help work through the pain.
 A professional will also be able to suggest ways to relax so they can sleep or prescribe medication if necessary.
 Let go of the pain by learning to rest.